 When you're doing a long road trip this is the kind of planning you need to be making unless you take a totally free and easy approach and don't care where you stay each night.
 But most people have a fixed time-frame, so you have to be sure the trip will work and this helps you do just that.

 The rest of the introductory section includes a packing list and a list of 15 Must-Have Apps for your road trip, such as the excellent GasBuddy, alongside apps for finding parking, road repairs, hotels, dining and even the nearest rest rooms!

 At the back of the book are some suggested itineraries, too.
 There's one each for Washington (7 days), Oregon (6 days), Northern and Central California (6 days each), and Southern California (5 days).
-These are less useful, as of course your available time may well be different, and you might not be the least interested in signing up for a surf lesson, but they are only suggestions and do give you an idea as to what you can fit into a day in different places.
+These are less useful, as of course your available time may well be different, but they are only suggestions and do give you an idea as to what you can fit into a day in different places.

 The bulk of the book is given over to mainly two-page spreads on the most important stops along the way.
 On the left-hand page are one or more maps, with text on the right-hand page.
 For example, with Newport (right) there's a map of the coast north and south of Newport, showing what there is to do all along the coast (which includes a few eating and lodging suggestions).
 Then there's an inset map of Newport itself, with a few more suggestions.

 The drawback is the lack of practical information on the places that are shown on the map.
 Suppose you want to know about the Sylvia Beach Hotel in Newport.
 All you get by way of description is 'Unplug in literature-themed rooms' and a note that rooms range from $120-$230 a night.
 You're shown roughly where it is on the map, but there's no street address, phone number or website.
 It's the same with everything else shown.